vueuse/vueuse/packages/core/useVModels/index.md

 # useVModels

 Shorthand for props v-model binding.
-Think it like `toRefs(props)` but changes will also triggers emit.
+Think it like `toRefs(props)` but changes will also trigger emit.

 ## Usage